nnlgsakib/onvm/README.md

 # ONVM – Open Network Virtual Machine

-**ONVM** is a peer-to-peer decentralized compute platform that combines a content-addressed storage layer, a verifiable execution runtime powered by WebAssembly, and a gossip-based consensus mechanism to create a minimal, trustless virtual machine for distributed applications.
+**ONVM** is a peer-to-peer decentralized compute platform that combines a content-addressed storage layer, a verifiable execution runtime powered by WebAssembly, a job scheduling system, and a gossip-based consensus mechanism to create a minimal, trustless virtual machine for distributed applications.

 ---